oiegorov/perf_analysis_tool/README.md

-This document explains the functionality of a tool.
+This document explains the functionality of the tool.

 The general logic of using the tool is: